Quantum-Accelerators/quacc/docs/src/install/advanced/alt_workflows/overview.md

 # Overview

-Everyone's computing needs are different, so we ensured that Quacc is interoperable with a variety of modern workflow management tools.
+Everyone's computing needs are different, so we ensured that quacc is interoperable with a variety of modern workflow management tools.
 There are over [300+](https://workflows.community/systems) workflow management tools out there, so we can't possibly cover them all.
-Instead, we have focused on the most popular tools that we have tested and found to be compatible with Quacc with minimal additional coding required.
+Instead, we have focused on the most popular tools that we have tested and found to be compatible with quacc with minimal additional coding required.
 The recommended solutions below each use a decorator-based approach to defining workflows, and the basic syntax is very similar across all of them.

 ## Covalent